 Types Of Child Custody: Sole, Joint, And Split Custody Explained

 Determining optimal custody depends on many factors related to your unique circumstances and needs as a family.
 Typically, custody falls into one of three main setups: sole custody, joint custody, or split custody.

 Understanding the differences between these three custody types can help you make the most informed choices during an already challenging time of transition for your family.
+You can always find legal support near you by searching for “a child support attorney near me.”

+Types Of Child Custody: Sole, Joint, And Split Custody Explained